MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2controller.md

 > public HRESULT [Close](#close)()

-Cleaning up the browser instance will release the resources powering the WebView.
-The browser instance will be shut down if there are no other WebViews using it.
+Cleaning up the browser instance releases the resources powering the WebView.
+The browser instance is shut down if no other WebViews are using it.

-After calling Close, all method calls will fail and event handlers will stop firing.
-Specifically, the WebView will release its references to its event handlers when Close is called.
+After running `Close`, all methods fail and event handlers stop running.
+Specifically, the WebView releases the associated references to any associated event handlers when `Close` is run.

-Close is implicitly called when the CoreWebView2Controller loses its final reference and is destructed.
-But it is best practice to explicitly call Close to avoid any accidental cycle of references between the WebView and the app code.
-Specifically, if you capture a reference to the WebView in an event handler you will create a reference cycle between the WebView and the event handler.
-Calling Close will break this cycle by releasing all event handlers.
-But to avoid this situation it is best practice both to explicitly call Close on the WebView and to not capture a reference to the WebView to ensure the WebView can be cleaned up correctly.
+`Close` is implicitly run when the `CoreWebView2Controller` loses the final reference and is destructed.
+But it is best practice to explicitly run `Close` to avoid any accidental cycle of references between the WebView and the app code.
+Specifically, if you capture a reference to the WebView in an event handler you create a reference cycle between the WebView and the event handler.
+Run `Close` to break the cycle by releasing all event handlers.
+But to avoid the situation, it is best to both explicitly run `Close` on the WebView and to not capture a reference to the WebView to ensure the WebView is cleaned up correctly.

 ```cpp
 // Close the WebView and deinitialize related state.
 This doesn't close the app window.